A new notion of commutativity for the algorithmic Lov\'{a}sz Local Lemma: Witness directed acyclic graphs and matrix bounds

-One of the main ingredients in the original proof of Moser and Tardos is that the probability of appearance of each wdag $G$ is at most $\prod_{v \in G } \mu(L(v) ) $, i.e., the product of probabilities of the bad events that label its vertices.
-Their proof crucially used the properties of the variable setting and, thus, it does not extend to other probability spaces.
-Our key message is that T-commutativity allows us to bound the probability of a certain wdag appearing by considering a product of transition matrices over the label of its vertices.
+This construction is very similar to the Witness Tree in Moser \& Tardos \cite{MT}.
+One of the main ingredients in their proof is the observation that a witness tree $G$ appears with probability at most $\prod_{v \in G } \mu(L(v) ) $, i.e., the product of probabilities of the flaws that label its vertices.

-The following key result ties together wdags with the algorithm dynamics.
 (Recall that $\mu$ denotes the initial state distribution.)
+Their proof depends on properties of the variable setting and does not extend to other probability spaces.
+Our key message is that the new commutativity definition allows us to analogously bound the probability of appearance of a given wdag by the product of transition matrices.
+Specifically, we show the following.